resign123/Automated-Algorithmic-Investment-Model-for-NIFTY-50/README.md

 ## Overview

-"This is a fully automated and backtested algorithmic investment model designed for NIFTY-50 and other multi-asset trading.
-The model uses a combination of technical indicators and real-time market data to make trading decisions."
+"This is a fully automated and backtested algorithmic investment model designed for trading NIFTY-50 and other multi-asset classes.
+The model leverages a combination of technical indicators and real-time market data to make informed trading decisions.
+It integrates with the Fyers trading platform, enabling automated execution of strategies that have been thoroughly backtested.
+The backtest results are also displayed on the website.
+Additionally, users can view live, tick-by-tick price updates for the scripts they wish to trade, along with their live P&L, which can be cross-verified with the Fyers terminal."

 ![Screenshot (2)](https://github.com/user-attachments/assets/6b45bd14-8760-4cf6-a965-b930dc2b413a)